BouzudHani/dubaim/README.md

 State Managment (Provider).

-Local database to store favorite items (Hive NoSQL)
+Local database to store favorite items (Hive NoSQL).

+use .env file for security to store App keys